Balanced City Budget Invests in Safety, Youth, Neighborhoods

 Solving the systemic budget issues that are holding the city back

 Taking job and wage creation to the next level

 Investing in people and neighborhoods to advance Louisville’s “Quality of Place”

 Creating a 25-year city plan for development and revitalization

 Greg is an entrepreneur, businessman and philanthropist who started several businesses including SerVend International and Iceberg Ventures, a private investment firm.
 He also co-founded bCatalyst, the first business accelerator in Louisville.

 He is a graduate of Trinity High School and Vanderbilt University, where he majored in Economics.
-To help pay for college and to finance a trip around the world, Greg worked summers during college in Kodiak, Alaska, as a crane operator on the fishing docks.
+To help pay for college and to finance a trip around the world, he worked summers during college in Kodiak, Alaska, as a crane operator on the fishing docks.
 His year abroad, most of it spent in Asia, gave him a global perspective on life and business.

 Greg and his wife Alex have four children.